-This page serves as a collector for a small handful of illustration series I’ve been playing along with throughout the pandemic.
-I draw for an hour or 90 minutes most nights.
+This page serves as a collector for a small handful of illustration series I’ve been drawn since March 2020.
 The lines add up.
 In fact, they add up so much that I’ve started a Redbubble page, https://www.redbubble.com/people/derekmueller/shop, where some of them are available for purchase.
 Half of the proceeds go to the Native Wellness Institute.

 Pandemic Bestiary Series

 After several months of playing around in Procreate, I developed a series of twelve drawings in between April 5 and April 24, SMSing one every other day or so to Ph. and Is. as a pandemic good-morninggram.
 Each drawing is named with a verb and its number in the series (e.g., Protect #1).
 The initial goal was to create a set of twelve.
 I continued beyond that though with no particularly clear exigence or goal.
 At the end of 2020, there are 30 in the set.